mmacneil/AngularASPNETCore2WebApiAuth/README.md

 4. Run the project with `\src>dotnet run` in the `src` directory.
 5. Point your browser to **http://localhost:5000**.

 Of course, you can also run it from either Visual Studio 2017 or Visual Studio Code with the IDE handling most of the steps above.
-If you have issues try running the above from the command line to ensure things are setup properly.
+If you have issues, try running the above steps from the command line to ensure things are setup properly.